The Marilyn Monroe ghost story is a tragic tale. Read on to discover what happened and why this beautiful woman haunts us to this day…

-This famous hotel has been the famed abode of such celebrities as Montgomery Clift, Errol Flynn, F Scott Fitzgerald, Ernest Hemingway and even Angelina and Brad Pitt.
-It is claimed that somewhere within the walls, Marilyn Monroe’s ghost lies in wait to be sighted by some unsuspecting visitor or employee, but for what, we don’t know.
+This famous hotel has been the abode of such celebrities as Montgomery Clift, Errol Flynn, F. Scott Fitzgerald, Ernest Hemingway and even Angelina and Brad Pitt.
+It’s claimed that somewhere within the walls, Marilyn Monroe lies in wait to be sighted by some unsuspecting visitor or employee, but for what, we don’t know.

 - Unsettled, because she was so beloved.
-She was an icon of her day and inspiration for men and women of every decade since.
+She was an icon of her day and an inspiration for men and women of every decade since.

 She’s not the only woman to use their looks to get ahead.
 Kim Novak, Britney Spears and even Madonna have done it.
 Sex sells, after all.
 And sometimes it’s the only way to get your foot in the door.

 But Marilyn was attracted to and sought after by famous and powerful men who may not have always had her best interests at heart.
 For example, she married Joe DiMaggio, a baseball superstar who was violently jealous and beat her more than once.
-It is rumored she had an affair with John F. Kennedy, a known womanizer, for whom she gave the famous performance of the song Happy Birthday (Mr. President).
+It is rumored she’d had an affair with John F. Kennedy, a known womanizer, for whom she gave the famous performance of the song Happy Birthday (Mr. President).

 The day Marilyn died was a sad day for the entire world.
 She is an example of how Hollywood’s influence can have a sad and tragic impact on the lives of those who pursue the lifestyle.
 Although, the glamour and the glitz is something many still pursue.

-They say Marilyn Monroe’s ghost wanders the halls of the Roosevelt Hotel.
+They say Marilyn Monroe wanders the halls of the Roosevelt Hotel.
 Her reflection has been seen in the mirror by employees cleaning the room where she used to stay.
 She’s been seen in photographs and that the cabin she loved to visit.
 She visits her home in Brentwood on occasion, but her favorite place is the Roosevelt.